kometenstaub/metadata-extractor/README.md

 This plugin allows you to write Obsidian vault metadata, which is only accessible via plugin, onto the hard drive.
 This enables Third-party apps to access Obsidian metadata which they normally wouldn't be able to access.
 Exemplary use cases are launcher apps (e.g. Alfred, Ulauncher) or graph analysis software.

+See [this guide](https://github.com/kometenstaub/metadata-extractor/blob/main/docs/Guide%20-%20Controlling%20Obsidian%20via%20Third-Party-App.md) for more information on Controlling Obsidian via a Third-party App.

 ## There are three JSON-exports

 They can be executed on a schedule.